Inherited Craziness

 The Grade II-listed 12th century Church of "St Helen's, Bishopsgate" occupies the centre space.
 This was William Shakespeare's parish church when he lived in the area in the 1590s.

-Augustine Wynnoll (sic) and Elizabeth Knighte (though I suspect the final 'e' is superfluous) - a pair of my 9th great-grandparents - married on 12 May 1634 at St Helen's Church, Bishopsgate - one of only a few churches in the City of London to survive both the Great Fire of 1666 and The Blitz.
+Augustine Wynnoll (sic) and Elizabeth Knighte (though I suspect the final 'e' is superfluous) - who were a pair of my 9th great-grandparents - married on 12 May 1634 at St Helen's Church, Bishopsgate (one of only a few churches in the City of London to survive both the Great Fire of 1666 and The Blitz).

 Buried on page 408 of the Calendar of the Quarter Sessions Papers: pt.
 1. 1591-1621, is the following item: